WSMorrison/The_Dangerous_Maze/README.md

 - The program was built on the Code Institute Python Essentials Template.
 Available on request.
 - The program uses Google Sheets for spreadsheet hosting.
 [Google Sheets](https://www.google.com/sheets/about/)
-- The spreadsheets are accessed using a credentials and API provided by Google Sheets.
+- The spreadsheets are accessed using credentials and an API provided by Google Sheets.
 - The spreadsheets are interpreted for Python using Gspread. [gspread](https://docs.gspread.org/en/v5.7.0/)
 - Python imports modules from the time and math libraries, and the user's operating system.

 ## Deployment

-- Code was written and version control maintained in GitHub.
+- Code was written and version control was maintained in GitHub.
 [Github](https://github.com/)
 - The game was deployed as an app using Heroku.
 [Heroku](https://www.heroku.com/)

 When the code was deployment ready, it was deployed in Heroku by following these steps as outlined in the Code Institute Love Sandwiches Walkthrough Project, Deployment, Deploying our Project Part 1 and Part 2 lessons: